bashleigh/typeorm-polymorphic/README.md

 > {}
 ```

-> The below decorators will only work when using the above extended PolymorphicRepository
+> The below decorators will only work when using the above abstract repository AbstractPolymorphicRepository

 ### Setup the entities

+This is an example of one child, 2 parent types

 #### Parents